 The Camino Primitivo

-The Camino Primitivo, or Original Way, is the oldest Camino de Santiago route.
-It was first walked in the 9th century by King Alfonso II of Asturias, who journeyed from Oviedo to Santiago to verify the discovery of St James’s remains.
+The Camino Primitivo, or Original Way, is the oldest of all the Camino de Santiago routes.
+It was first walked in the 9th century by King Alfonso II of Asturias, who travelled from Oviedo to Santiago de Compostela to confirm that the remains discovered there were those of St James the Apostle.
+His journey marked the beginning of a pilgrimage tradition that would inspire millions over the centuries.

-Crossing the Cantabrian Mountains and finishing in Santiago, the Camino Primitivo remains one of the most authentic pilgrim experiences.
-Its mountainous terrain, UNESCO World Heritage towns, and spiritual history make it perfect for those seeking a quieter, more challenging Camino.
+Though less travelled than the Camino Francés, the Camino Primitivo offers one of the most authentic and rewarding pilgrim experiences.
+Its rugged landscapes, spiritual solitude, and rich history make it perfect for walkers seeking a quieter, more reflective Camino.

 Why Choose the Camino Primitivo?